janosgyerik/hiring-tools/README.md

 To put it simply:

 1. Write a kick-ass offer letter.
-Make it look exciting.
+It has to look exciting.
    Ask another person to review it.
    Force another person to either suggest improvements or sign a document that says the job offer is perfect in his view.